RasaHQ/rasa/docs/http.rst

 Authorization
 -------------------------
-To protect your server, you can specify a token in your rasa NLU configuration, which must be passed as a query parameter in all requests, e.g. :
+To protect your server, you can specify a token in your rasa NLU configuration, e.g. by adding ``"token" : "12345"`` to your config file, or by setting the ``RASA_TOKEN`` environment variable.
+If set, this token must be passed as a query parameter in all requests, e.g. :

 .. code-block:: console